Graygzou/graygzou.github.io/jekyll/about.md

 More about myself
 ==================

-I spent a lot of my spare time trying and learning stuff I find interesting (and there is A TON OF intersting things out there...).
+I spent a lot of my spare time trying and learning stuff I find interesting (and there is A TON OF interesting things out there...).

 When I'm not doing that I exercise and don't miss an occasion to practice any kind of sports alone or with friends.
 I also spent some time playing video games and petting my 4 years old black cat Lilo :